Sp0k/GSLib/Source_Code/Utilities/README.md

 ## Directory Manager

-The Directory Manager is the second package I decided to write, once I had time to focus on the project again.
+The Directory Manager is the second class I decided to write, once I had time to focus on the project again.
 Having a manager for my files, I thought that on bigger projects I might want to be able to also manage the directories for my data.
-This lead to this package.
-I also like this package because there is over 6 months between this one and File Manager, and the difference between the understanding of what I'm doing and the quality of work is huge.
+This lead to this class.
+I also like this class because there is over 6 months between this one and File Manager, and the difference between the understanding of what I'm doing and the quality of work is huge.